ReubenBeeler/Bike-Generator/README.md

 Where in the magnetic field diagram is our cylinder?...
 Maximizing magnetic flux (and emf, current, etc.) in our generator is achieved by maximizing the enclosed field lines per loop of wire in the coil.
 For a single loop of wire whose axis of symmetry would appear vertically in the field diagram, it is visually evident that the loop should be placed immediately around the cylinder to enclose the maximum number of field lines.
 While it is interesting to consider the optimial radius for a loop of wire with some offset along the magnet's axis, the coil will not be sufficiently large to justify further exploration of this topic; the optimal location of the coil given our needs is as close to the magnet as possible.

 #### Rotor and Stator
 What spins and what doesn't?
-An electromagnetic generator simply requires a magnet to move relative to a coil.
+An electromagnetic generator simply requires a magnet to move relative to a coil (which is wrapped around a hollow cylinder).
 In the user's reference frame, the magnet could spin or the coil could spin (or both!).
-To optimize for simplicity (to avoid the difficulty of wire brushes), the coil is kept stationary relative to the bike while the permanent magnet rotates inside the coil.
-To maintain this rotation, we should encapsulate the magnet in some sort of contain which we can rotate inside of the cylinder.
-To understand what that might look like for our cylindrical magnet, observe the following 3D model of the magnet, a "magnet holder", and the cylinder around which a coil would be wrapped.
+To optimize for simplicity (to avoid the difficulty of wire brushes), the coil and cylinder (called the "stator") are kept stationary relative to the bike while the permanent magnet and "magnet holder" (called the "rotor") rotate inside the coil.
+To understand what that might look like for our cylindrical magnet, observe the following 3D model of the magnet, a "magnet holder", and the cylinder.

 TODO image of cylinder + rotor